michaelwodka/blog/_posts/2018-08-27-how-to-create-and-host-a-website-for-free.markdown

 If you're interested in putting videos on your website, I recommend you always embed videos rather than upload the raw video files to your website.
 Embedding videos is a much a simpler process, and you don't have to use up any storage on your website to embed videos.
 And when I say "embed", it's a way of displaying the full video on your website through a hyperlink.

-If your interested in embedding YouTube videos into your GitHub Pages/Jekyll website, I highly recommend you check out [**this guide from Adam Garrett-Harris**](https://adam.garrett-harris.com/how-to-easily-embed-youtube-videos-in-jekyll-sites-without-a-plugin/).
+If you're interested in embedding YouTube videos into your GitHub Pages/Jekyll website, I highly recommend you check out [**this guide from Adam Garrett-Harris**](https://adam.garrett-harris.com/how-to-easily-embed-youtube-videos-in-jekyll-sites-without-a-plugin/).
 It's short, simple, and very insightful.